 Your risk for developing conditions that can negatively impact fertility, like endometriosis and tubal disease, also increases as you get older.

 Because of these factors, your fertility begins to gradually decline at around age 32.
 Starting between 35 and 37, fertility begins to drop more quickly.

 Your chance of getting pregnant decreases as you get older.
 After three months of trying, your

 Other factors may reduce your chances of getting pregnant, including:

 Women in the United States are waiting longer than ever to get pregnant.
-The average age of first-time moms is nearly 27, according to the Centers for Disease Control and Prevention.
-Birth rates have risen among women in their 30s and dropped among those in their 20s.
+The average age of first-time moms is nearly 27, according to the

 Benefits of delaying starting a family